Hugh (Bavarian Style Hefeweizen)

 How did Hugh come to be?

-We were looking to brew a light refreshing beer for the summer to fall transition, so the Bavarian Hefeweizen made perfect sense.
+We were looking to brew a light, refreshing beer for the winter to spring transition, so the Bavarian Hefeweizen made perfect sense.

 What’s the brewing history behind this beer?

 In the middle ages, the Germanic tribes began to brew a much paler ale than usual.
 The reason?
 These brewers used the most abundant and readily available brewing ingredients.
 For the Germans, wheat grain was one, as was barley, and the use of both to brew one beer brought the inception of the Weissbier – weisse meaning white.
 They were so much lighter than the traditional dark beers that the term “white beer” became a common naming convention.

 There are sources that believe Weissbier to be one of the oldest styles of beer, a style created by farmers simply gathering the grains at hand.
 And some say that the world’s oldest established brewery, Brauerei Weihenstephan in Freising, Germany, brewed similar styles as early as 1040 AD.
 Today, there are four main styles of Weissbier: Southern German Weissbier, Berliner Weisse, Belgian Witbier and American Wheat beer.
 The Southern German Weissbier, more commonly known as Weizen or Hefeweizen.

 And the Hefeweizen in particular?